L0-and-behold/efficient-compression/compressing_classifiers_and_MLPs/README.md

 where the default settings in the file `run_an_experiment.jl` serve as a simple example.

 The main file `run_an_experiment.jl` also contains doc-strings which serve as a walkthrough on how to set up and run an experiment.

+In order to run experiments with the ImageNet dataset, the dataset needs to be installed on local disc.
+See [installingImageNet](installingImageNet/installingImageNet.md) for instructions.

 ## Experiment Parameters and Setup